-As in road network maintenance, nonmotorized pathway maintenance and upkeep is often the most significant activity involved in development and management, requiring a long-term community commitment.
+As in road network maintenance, non-As in road network maintenance, non-motorized pathway maintenance and upkeep is often the most significant activity involved in development and management, requiring a long-term community commitment.
 While the acquisition and development of new trails and sidewalks is a lengthy, complex process, involving significant fundraising efforts, once it's acquired, it must be managed and maintained in perpetuity.
 These are costs that may or may not be adequately planned for in the acquisition process; and major improvements on top of regular maintenance may be difficult for communities to fund.